RetroPie/RetroPie-Docs/docs/Validating,-Rebuilding,-and-Filtering-ROM-Collections.md

 ### Notes

+* Typically you cannot completely 'roll forward' from an old ROM collection version to a new version, since these will often feature entirely new roms or dumps that weren't present in your older version.
+The same is true for 'rolling back' from a new version to an older version, but there are 'rollback' sets available that collect all the previously deleted ROMs from old versions that you can use to fill in the gaps.
 * Be careful with the "Fix" settings in the Scanner window and the "Remove Matched Sourcefiles" setting in the Rebuilder window.
 These settings will remove and rename your ROMs.
 * If ClrMamePro does delete any ROMs (because you told it to), you should be able to find backups in C:\clrmamepro\backup as long as you didn't change the default settings.
 * ClrMamePro is very stable.
 It has been around for a long time, it is regularly updated and it is widely used.
 If it reports problems reading your ROMs, you most likely have corrupt ROM archives (zip files) or a failing hard drive.
 * If you feel the need to reset ClrMamePro's settings, just delete your existing profile(s) and reload your DAT file, selecting **"Default"** settings for the new profile.
 Almost all of ClrMamePro's settings are per-profile.